martixjohn/FileDrop-for-Android/readme.md

 # FileDrop For Android

-Transfer your data with other device easily by simply scanning QRCode
+Transfer your data to other device easily by simply scanning QRCode

-- Design Language: Material Design 3
+UI Style: Material Design 3

+Language: zh_CN

 ## Requirements